antiparticle25/genomic_data_solutions/README.md

 ## Background
 The landscape of genomics and its applications is immensely vast, spanning **basic research, clinical diagnostics, and pharma/biotech innovation**.
 As such, keeping track of technological advancements and emerging research directions — and by extension, accurately mapping market trends with granularity — **has become increasingly complex**.

 While several platforms (e.g., **PubGrade, BiotechGate**) offer a wealth of structured information, they are fundamentally **static** in nature.
-In addition, most industry reports, despite bold predictions, often lack transparency in methodology and grounding on data.

 Given the state of recent computational advancements, there are several tools that can provide a layer of **'dynamic intelligence'**, facilitating real-time database querying and summarization, automation of several processes, forecasting, and ultimately, **actionable insights (e.g., strategic planning, investment guidance, competitive intelligence).**

-This project aims to address such limitations across three core market segments — **Academic Research**, **Cancer Diagnostics across Europe**, **Pharma/Biotech** — through the generation of high-quality databases, actionable insights, and tools designed to enhance these two domains.
+This project aims to briefly showcase my interest in addressing such limitations across three core market segments — **Academic Research**, **Cancer Diagnostics across Europe**, **Pharma/Biotech** — through the generation of high-quality databases, actionable insights, and tools designed to enhance these two domains.

-I won’t go into extensive detail here, as I am currently transitioning the project to a better organized platform, but would be happy to discuss the initial rationale and underlying concept.

 <details>